+Structure (a)

-45 points CRIM804, SOSC806 and 45 points from CRIM800-803
+45 points CRIM804, SOSC806

+and 45 points from CRIM800-803

+and

+Thesis

 90 points CRIM998

+Structure (b)

-45 points CRIM804, SOSC806 and 45 points from CRIM800-803
+45 points CRIM804, SOSC806

+and 45 points from CRIM800-803

-and 30 points from other postgraduate papers with the approval of the
+and 30 points from other postgraduate courses with the approval of the programme leader

+and

+Dissertation

-60 points CRIM997
+CRIM997

-Master of Criminology and Criminal Justice Table Code Title Points Prerequisites CRIM800 Social Harm, (De)criminalisation, Discourse and Power 15 CRIM801 Police and Prisons: Local and Global Perspectives of Social Control 15 CRIM802 Youth Crime, Youth Justice and Indigenous/Pacific Perspectives 15 CRIM803 Children, Teens and the Law 15 CRIM804 Approaches to Criminological and Criminal Justice Enquiry 30 CRIM997 Criminology and Criminal Justice Dissertation 60 SOSC806, CRIM804 CRIM998 Criminology and Criminal Justice Thesis 90 SOSC806, CRIM804 SOSC806 Human Rights Research Methods ^a 15 a.
-Or any other research methods paper with the approval of the programme leader.
+MASTER OF CRIMINOLOGY AND CRIMINAL JUSTICE TABLE Code Title Points Prerequisites CRIM800 Social Harm, (De)criminalisation, Discourse and Power 15 CRIM801 Police and Prisons: Local and Global Perspectives of Social Control $^{\rm b}$ 15 CRIM802 Youth Crime, Youth Justice and Indigenous/Pacific Perspectives 15 CRIM803 Children, Teens and the Law 15 CRIM804 Approaches to Criminological and Criminal Justice Enquiry 30 CRIM997 Criminology and Criminal Justice Dissertation 60 SOSC806, CRIM804 CRIM998 Criminology and Criminal Justice Thesis 90 SOSC806, CRIM804 SOSC806 Human Rights Research Methods a 15 a.
+Or any other research methods course with the approval of the programme leader. b.
+Not offered in 2021.